saurav-95-dev/Core-Java-and-Spring-MVC/README.md

 -> JAVA NEW FEATURES : LVTI , Sealed classes , Record classes.

--> INTRODUCTION TO JUNIT :
+-> INTRODUCTION TO JUNIT : Architecture of JUNIT-5 ,

 -> INTRODUCTION TO DSA IN JAVA :